avariqfr30/WADS-FP-BRAD/README.md

 - Bernard Choa (2502022414) - L4BC : Backend Design and Implementation

+# How to use BRAD :
+- Sign up by providing username, email, and password

+- Start by inputting the items (in the "Products" screen), customers (this, and Vednor, in the "Clients" screen), and vendor details first before creating a sale data.

+- Input sales data in the "Orders" data to denote the sales made by either a customer or a vendor (included each form for one another).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).